Pineify Trading Journal: Track Trades, Review Performance, Improve

 Sessions Module

 Sessions let me group trades into windows such as London Open, New York, or custom periods that match my life schedule.
 Per-session PnL and trade aggregation show where I thrive and where I donate.
 Session mood and performance ratings help me separate market quality from personal bandwidth.
-I stopped pretending I am the same trader at lunch as I am at the open; the module makes that visible.
+I stopped pretending I'm the same trader at lunch as I am at the open; the module makes that visible.

 Reports Module

 Reports are how I close the loop without relying on motivation.
 Weekly and monthly generations break down outcomes by symbol, side, and strategy, highlight best and worst trades, and surface profit factor context.
-I use reports after I have journaled honestly; if the inputs are sloppy, the report is a mirror.
+I use reports after I've journaled honestly; if the inputs are sloppy, the report is a mirror.
 When the inputs are clean, the report becomes a coaching session.

 Supported Markets